-The AD8197 is used to switch two distinctly different types of signals, both of which are required for HDMI and DVI video.
-These signal groups require different treatment when laying out a PC board.
+The AD8191A is used to switch two distinctly different types of signals, both of which are required for HDMI and DVI video.
+These signal groups require different treatment when laying out a PCB.

 The first group of signals carries the audiovisual (AV) data.
-HDMI/DVI video signals are differential, unidirectional, and high speed (up to 2.25 Gbps).
-The channels that carry the video data must be controlled impedance, terminated at the receiver, and capable of operating at the maximum specified system data rate.
-It is especially important to note that the differential traces that carry the TMDS signals should be designed with a controlled differential impedance of 100 $\Omega$ .
-The AD8197 provides singleended, 50 $\Omega$ terminations on-chip for both its inputs and outputs, and both the input and output terminations can be enabled or disabled through the serial control interface.
-The output terminations can also be enabled or disabled through the parallel control interface.
-Transmitter termination is not required by the HDMI 1.3 standard, but its inclusion improves the overall system signal integrity.
+HDMI/ DVI video signals are differential, unidirectional, and high speed (up to 1.65 Gbps).
+The channels that carry the video data must be controlled impedance, terminated at the receiver, and capable of operating up to at least 1.65 Gbps.
+It is especially important to note that the differential traces that carry the TMDS signals should be designed with a controlled differential impedance of 100 Ω .
+The AD8191A provides single-ended, 50 Ω terminations on-chip for both its inputs and outputs, and both the input and output terminations can be enabled or disabled through the serial interface.
+Transmitter termination is not fully specified by the HDMI standard but its inclusion improves the overall system signal integrity.

-The audiovisual (AV) data carried on these high speed channels is encoded by a technique called transmission minimized differential signaling (TMDS) and in the case of HDMI, is also encrypted according to the high bandwidth digital copy protection (HDCP) standard.
+The audiovisual data carried on these high speed channels are encoded by a technique called transmission minimized differential signaling (TMDS) and, in the case of HDMI, is also encrypted according to the high bandwidth digital copy protection (HDCP) standard.
 The second group of signals consists of low speed auxiliary control signals used for communication between a source and a sink.
-Depending upon the application, these signals can include the DDC bus (this is an IC bus used to send EDID information and HDCP encryption keys between the source and the sink), the consumer electronics control (CEC) line, and the hot plug detect (HPD) line.
+Depending upon the application, these signals can include the DDC bus (an I2C bus used to send EDID information and HDCP encryption keys between the source and the sink), the consumer electronics control (CEC) line, and the hot plug detect (HPD) line.
 These auxiliary signals are bidirectional, low speed, and transferred over a single-ended transmission line that does not need to have controlled impedance.
-The primary concern with laying out the auxiliary lines is ensuring that they conform to the IC bus standard and do not have excessive capacitive loading.
+The primary concern with laying out the auxiliary lines is ensuring that they conform to the I2C bus standard and do not have excessive capacitive loading.